teacheredu-euniwell/oer-diversity-inclusion/README.md

 3. Well-being
 2. Inclusion

-For each area, professional standards have been identified and articulated into sub-professional standards, and the related professional behaviours expected by teachers of the future.
+For each area, professional standards have been identified and broken down into sub-components and related professional behaviours expected of the teachers of the future.

 Professional Standards for Inclusion
 ====